Breaking Down Your Script? Follow These Steps to Mark and Tag Your Way Through Pre-Production (Video) - MovieMaker Magazine

 1st ADs in pre-production: Are your project’s scenes marked and tagged for shooting?

 If so, great!
 You’ll more or less know the essentials of a workable script breakdown.
 If not, allow the video below to jumpstart this tedious-yet-crucial process.
-In “What is a Script Breakdown?,” the folks at StudioBinder, in collaboration with Pond 5, offer an instructive anatomy of the ideal script breakdown, which relies upon the following steps:
+In “What is a Script Breakdown?,” the folks at StudioBinder offer an instructive anatomy of the ideal script breakdown, which relies upon the following steps:

 - Read the script as if you were a viewer.